vonovak/react-native-bottom-toolbar/README.md

 # react-native-bottom-toolbar

 Bottom toolbar styled as in iOS, implemented in JS as a pure component.
-Highly configurable with text or icons from `react-native-vector-icons` and nested action that display in ActionSheetIOS (ios only).
+Highly configurable with text or icons from `react-native-vector-icons` and nested actions that display in ActionSheetIOS (ios only).

 ### Installation & usage